codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 Once you have this token, follow the steps in the section below, using this token for item #4.

-## Adding a Digital Ocean cluster
+## Adding a DigitalOcean cluster

-Digital Ocean is also offering a hosted solution for Kubernetes.
+DigitalOcean is also offering a hosted solution for Kubernetes.

-To add a DO cluster select *Digital Ocean* from the *Add provider* menu in your [integration settings](https://g.codefresh.io/account-admin/account-conf/integration/kubernetes).
+To add a DO cluster select *DigitalOcean* from the *Add provider* menu in your [integration settings](https://g.codefresh.io/account-admin/account-conf/integration/kubernetes).
 Click the authenticate button and enter your DO account credentials:

 {% include image.html
 lightbox="true"
 file="/images/kubernetes/add-cluster/authorize-do.png"
 url="/images/kubernetes/add-cluster/authorize-do.png"
+alt="Authorizing DigitalOcean Integration"
-alt="Authorizing Digital Ocean Integration" caption="Authorizing Digital Ocean Integration" max-width="35%"
+caption="Authorizing DigitalOcean Integration"
+max-width="35%"
   %}

 Click on the checkbox next to your account name and select the *Authorize application* button.
-Codefresh has now access to your Digital Ocean cluster.
+Codefresh has now access to your DigitalOcean cluster.
 You need to authenticate only once.

 {% include image.html
 lightbox="true"
 file="/images/kubernetes/add-cluster/do-authorized.png"
 url="/images/kubernetes/add-cluster/do-authorized.png"
-alt="Digital Ocean is now authorized" caption="Digital Ocean is now authorized" max-width="70%"
+alt="DigitalOcean is now authorized" caption="DigitalOcean is now authorized" max-width="70%"
   %}

-Next, expand the Digital Ocean row from the triangle icon on the right and click on the *Add cluster* button.
-The drop-down menu should contain all your Digital Ocean Kubernetes clusters.
+Next, expand the DigitalOcean row from the triangle icon on the right and click on the *Add cluster* button.
+The drop-down menu should contain all your DigitalOcean Kubernetes clusters.
 Select the one that you want to connect into Codefresh and click the *Add* button.

 {% include image.html
 lightbox="true"
 file="/images/kubernetes/add-cluster/add-do-cluster.png"
 url="/images/kubernetes/add-cluster/add-do-cluster.png"
-alt="Selecing the Digital Ocean cluster" caption="Selecing the Digital Ocean cluster" max-width="40%"
+alt="Selecing the DigitalOcean cluster" caption="Selecing the DigitalOcean cluster" max-width="40%"
   %}

 Your cluster is now connected.
 You should be able to see it your [Kubernetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/) and start [deploying]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/) on it.

-Note that you can als add a Digital Ocean cluster as a generic  cluster as well (explained below).
+Note that you can als add a DigitalOcean cluster as a generic  cluster as well (explained below).

 ## Adding any other cluster type (not dependent on any provider)